University Statements on Race, Equity, & Social Justice

 Angela Davis once said “sometimes we have to do the work even though we don’t yet see a glimmer on the horizon that it’s actually going to be possible”.
 We are in the midst of uncertainty, but it cannot hinder us from being a part of creating a clearer future.
 We are here to hear you and if you have anything that you would like to discuss further please do not hesitate to reach out.

 OUSG can be contacted at firstname.lastname@example.org.
 Vice President Banks serves as the President of AASU and can be reached at email@example.com.
-The Office of Social Justice and Activism can be contacted through the Director of the office, James Prysock, at firstname.lastname@example.org.
+Visit the Office of Social Justice & Activism Web page for program and contact information.

 With love and solidarity,